mit-enclaves/argos-monitor/C/microbenchmarks/README.md

 (1) the time to create an attestation when domains are loaded.
 (2) the number of bytes in the attestation.

+`hardware communication`:

+Measures the cost to call the monitor and come back.
+Runs without any workload.

 # Environment variables

 The benchmark binary uses environment variables for configuration.